shady-robot/knowledge-practice-insight/computer_science/knowledge/frontend/nextjs/README.md

 * `/public`: Contains all the static assets for your application.
 * `Config files`: `next.config.ts`

+By having a special name for the `page` files, Next.js allows you to colocate UI components, test files, and other related code with your routes.
+Only the content inside the `page` file will be publicly accissble.

+The layout file is the best way to create a shared layout that all pages in your application can use.

 ## Routing

 Next.js has a file-system based router built on the concept of pages.